filecoin-project/FIPs/FIPS/fip-draft-sector-live-method.md

 ## Product Considerations
 <!--All FIPs must contain a section that discusses the product implications/considerations relative to the proposed change.
 Include information that might be important for product discussion.
 A discussion on how the proposed change will enable better storage-related goods and services to be developed on Filecoin.
 FIP submissions missing the "Product Considerations" section will be rejected.
 An FIP cannot proceed to status "Final" without a Product Considerations discussion deemed sufficient by the reviewers.-->
 The interface with the filecoin sector storage system was chosen to support the authors' concept of a minimally viable FEVM sector storage service.
 Periodically checking liveness of a sector onchain is a simple way to create a storage system verified in user space.
 And it is not too onerous on participating storage providers.

+There has been some discussion of exposing finer grained sector status details, i.e. the unproven and faulty states.
+This would add complexity to the interface for limited benefit.
+While exposing Filecoin internal states might be useful for power users wishing to essentially extend the core filecoin protocol in specific ways, i.e. add additional fault fees for certain sectors, this FIP is focused on user applications that can be served by a simpler model of filecoin storage.
+By way of internal incentives and proofs filecoin sectors are considered live until they are terminated or expired.
+Removing internal hints such as faults from the user's view creates a model that is easier to reason about and design against.

+There has also been discussion on not inlcuding sector expiration information.
+Expiration information has limitations in usefullness given that early termination can happen at any time and invalidate expiration.
+However the cost is low and the interface is simple especially with a decoupled method specifically for retrieving expirations.

 ## Implementation
 <!--The implementations must be completed before any core FIP is given status "Final", but it need not be completed before the FIP is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.-->